musombaangel/swahili_text_classification/README.md

 # Installation
 1. Clone the repository
-2. Ensure all requirements and install dependencies:
+2. Ensure all requirements and install dependencies
 4. Run the notebooks